River Flow Data from USGS at Ferndale Monitoring Station

 A designated team representative must pick up the team’s race packet prior to the race.
 The packet includes the team timing chip, racing bibs & T-shirts.
 The designated team representative must distribute items to team members.
 There will be no extra racing bibs at the exchange areas.

 MANDATORY CANOE INSPECTION: All canoes must be inspected before being allowed to race.
-Canoes dropped off at Riverside Park on Saturday will be inspected that same day from 10am-5:30pm.
+Canoes dropped off at Riverside Park on Saturday will be inspected that same day from 12:00-5:00pm.
 Canoes arriving Sunday, Race Day MUST pass thru an inspection gate between 7:00-8:45am before being dropped off in the staging areas on the grass.
 We strongly advise you take advantage of the Saturday inspection and drop off as it will make Race Day much easier for your team.
 Canoes dropped off Saturday will be watched by the local Boy Scout troop overnight — there is a small donation but it is well worth it, as you won’t have to deal with your vessels on Race Day.
-There will be NO EXCEPTIONS to the mandatory canoe inspections and please note that this process must be started by 8:45am on race day in order to have the inspections completed prior to the mandatory pre-race meeting.
+There will be NO EXCEPTIONS to the mandatory canoe inspections, racers that have not passed the inspection process WILL BE DISQUALIFIED.
+Please note that this process must be started by 8:45am on race day in order to have the inspections completed prior to the mandatory pre-race meeting, there will be no inspections once the meeting has started.
 It is strongly recommended that racers get their inspection out of the way on Saturday so they have one less thing to worry about on race day.

 PLEASE NOTE: Your canoe must have your team number taped onto your boat in the proper location (front left of vessel) BEFORE you arrive, be that Saturday or Sunday.
 This number is included in your Ski to Sea packet, please make sure you get it from your team captain and affix it to your canoe prior to inspection.
 If your team number is not on your vessel, you will be asked to move aside until you acquire your number and this will slow down the check-in process.